 - Chicken Mulligatawny Soup with Sweet Potato & Spinach

-- Low Carb Chicken Noodle Soup with Spiralized Vegetables
+- Chicken Zoodle Soup with Pasta

 - Chicken and Potato Vegetable Soup